'Half-baked ideas' Create Future Leaders (Free)

 Updated: Aug 15, 2021

-I had the pleasure of meeting Sana Remekie over a coffee recently to discuss democratization of AI and the evolution of digital transformations.
-Sana is one of the most accomplished young women entrepreneurs and leaders in the Toronto startup community.
+I had the pleasure of meeting a fellow entrepreneur over a coffee recently to discuss democratization of AI and the evolution of digital transformations.
 Our conversation touched upon what qualities make women leaders successful.
 We realized that we have faced a common challenge.
 As we assess, pivot and evolve our ideas quickly, our peers don't always view this as a positive quality.
 This is a common trend among young female leaders with whom I have interfaced.
 It seemed counter-intuitive, given that start-ups and big firms alike need to challenge and update their strategies frequently, then act with agility to remain competitive.

 Yet, our business communities don't appear to fully leverage our women leaders' aptitude to quickly pivot at the vision-level.
 This conversation had me pondering, what is the reason behind so many women leaders experiencing the same challenge.
 Especially since they possess the expertise to articulate their vision along with the impact, to lead their teams successfully.

 Constructive criticism during discussions can provide burstiness and supports further development of ideas as a team develops a rapport.
 However, focus on the person instead of the problem often discourages team members from speaking-up and dampens open interaction.
 Unfortunately, this focus on person is quite prevalent at most workplaces, generally fueled by a resistance to change.
 Men encounter this just as much as women, though their reaction typically differs from their women counterparts.
 Men tend to be more assertive in ensuring that their vision is understood.
 Sometimes that means actively inviting spirited discussions.
 In contrast, young women often find it challenging to continue communicating their viewpoint once they have met with resistance, without being judged negatively.